Bold Tendencies | Classical Concerts in a Car Park

-The unlikely pairing is part of not-for-profit organisation Bold Tendencies’ annual summer programme, where they’ve transformed an abandoned car park building from a place where people leave their vehicles and loiter late at night, to a cultural hub of sculpture art, literature and music, with a rooftop bar thrown in for good measure.
+The unlikely pairing is part of not-for-profit organisation Bold Tendencies’ annual summer programme, where they’ve transformed an abandoned multi-storey car park from a place where people leave their vehicles and loiter late at night, to a cultural hub of sculpture art, literature and music, with a rooftop bar thrown in for good measure.

 If you’re wondering how the sound experience doesn’t get compromised considering the, err… unconventional surroundings, a plywood acoustic wall was installed in 2017 to help cut out a bit of the background noise, while the low concrete ceilings actually serve to strengthen the acoustics, and you’re much closer to the musicians here than you are at say, the Royal Albert Hall.